There are two approaches for upgrading MySQL on Windows:

-Review Section 2.11.1, “Upgrading MySQL”, for additional information on upgrading MySQL that is not specific to Windows.
+The approach you select depends on how the existing installation was performed.
+Before proceeding, review Section 2.11.1, “Upgrading MySQL” for additional information on upgrading MySQL that is not specific to Windows.

 Always back up your current MySQL installation before performing an upgrade.
 See Section 7.2, “Database Backup Methods”.

-Download the latest Windows distribution of MySQL from http://dev.mysql.com/downloads/.
+Download the latest Windows ZIP Archive distribution of MySQL from http://dev.mysql.com/downloads/.

 Before upgrading MySQL, stop the server.
 If the server is installed as a service, stop the service with the following command from the command prompt: